teodoraivanovic/computer-graphics/README.md

 # Project manual

 - WASD to move the camera
-- Mouse movement to rotate the camera
+- mouse movement to rotate the camera
-- Mouse scroll to zoom in/out
+- mouse scroll to zoom in/out
 - B to turn on/off Blinn-Phong reflection model
-- Space to turn on/off Bloom
+- SPACE to turn on/off Bloom
+- H to turn on/off HDR
+- G to turn on/off gamma correction
-- E to increase exposure
+- E to increase exposure (must enable HDR first)
-- Q to decrease exposure
+- Q to decrease exposure (must enable HDR first)

 # About course